manoadamro/jason/README.md

 ### The Future of Jason

-Definitely:
 - Use green threads for the ServiceThreads extension

-Probably:
-- A testing package complete with mocks for everything in jason
+- A module to handle file uploads/downloads
 - A module wrapping `kombu`, taking advantage of `ServiceThreads`

-Maybe:
-- Optional response validation (for api-testing)
-- A python-docker module (for integration testing)
-- A package to handle file uploads/downloads